Naa Illu: Tamil cast

-Tamil version En Veedu

-The Tamil version of the film was made separately with a significantly different cast, character names and locations.

-The Tamil film was censored on 16 January 1953 and was 17245 feet in length.

 Production

 Both Telugu and Tamil versions of the film were directed by V. Nagayya, who also produced the films under the banner Our India Films.
 Chandilyan wrote the dialogues.
-Vidyavathi, whose real life name was Ambujavalli, who was the younger sister of actress Sandhya (mother of J. Jayalalitha, played a supporting role in her debut.
+Vidyavathi, whose real life name was Ambujavalli, who was the younger sister of actress Sandhya (mother of J. Jayalalithaa), played a supporting role in her debut.
+Since the film was made as a Telugu-Tamil bilingual, Tamil actress T. R. Rajakumari was chosen as one of the leads.
 There were two dance sequences for which the songs were in Hindi, both sung by Meena Kapoor of Bombay.
 Choreography was done by Satyam.
 The film was shot at Vauhini and Revathi studios and was processed at Vijaya Lab.
+The Tamil version was censored on 16 January 1953 and was 17245 feet in length.